zestia/ember-validation/README.md

 ## Notes

-- Making a constraint is as simple as writing a function that returns nothing if it passes, and a string if it fails.
+- Making a constraint is as simple as writing a function that returns nothing if it passes, or a string if it fails.

 ## Example